-Embracing Christianity was a way for Japan, not to fill a religious hole, but because Japan wanted to Westernize itself after having brought its economy to ruins post war.
+Embracing Christianity was a way for Japan to Westernize itself after having brought its economy to ruins post war.
 During the occupation of U.S. soldiers in Japan, the Japanese admired American wealth and they eagerly embraced the American Dream.
 The goal of revitalized economic prosperity emboldened them to adopt Christmas.

 How Japanese celebrate Christmas